diyorbek0309/fulfil-frontend-f22/README.md

 ### JavaScript DOM:

 10. What is DOM?
 Working with Selectors.
 Manipulating DOM elements.
-AddEventlistener.
-11. Practise working with DOM.
+11. Events and  addEventlistener.
+Practise working with DOM.
 12. Practise working with DOM.
 13. Practise working with DOM.
 14. Practise working with DOM.